Beyond the “Right Thing”: Showing The Value of a Social Needs Intervention

 Allison Draayer, a consumer care services manager at MCPN, shared that, “You get into the work because you know that it helps, but you need the data to support it.
 It can’t just be the ‘right thing to do’ – it has to be productive.”

 MCPN made its essential needs strategy productive with a shared commitment to data collection and reporting.
 Through continuous and ambitious learning efforts, the team at MCPN has begun capturing important social and health metrics that enable them to see the impact of their programs directly in their electronic health records.
 They continue building buy-in for expansion through the dissemination of a monthly dashboard to leadership and staff incorporating social health metrics such as the number of resource connections, changes in missed appointment rates, health outcomes and patient impact stories.

-We’re excited to showcase MCPN’s commitment to more explicitly measuring whole-person impact in this new case study, Integrating Social Health Data To Improve Delivery and Address Social Needs.
+We’re excited to showcase MCPN’s commitment to more explicitly measure whole-person impact in this new case study, Integrating Social Health Data To Improve Delivery and Address Social Needs.
 The case study is full of insights on data collection, building and supporting care teams, and quantitative and qualitative reporting!
 A sneak peak at some of MCPN’s advice: